Ericktz/JCoDroneEdu/README.md

 This project is available under the MIT License.
 See the `LICENSE` file in the repository for details.

 ## Changelog & releases
-See `CHANGELOG.md` for past release notes.
-The most recent release is v1.0.16 — check the GitHub Releases page for packaged artifacts (student JAR, teacher JAR, sources, javadoc).
+See [CHANGELOG.md](CHANGELOG.md) for past release notes.
+Visit the [GitHub Releases page](https://github.com/scerruti/JCoDroneEdu/releases) for packaged artifacts and Javadoc.

+The latest release is automatically published to [Maven Central](https://central.sonatype.com/artifact/com.otabi/codrone-edu-java).

 ## Contact & support
 For timeline questions, classroom integration, or bug reports, open an issue on this repository.
 For private instructor access to teacher tooling, check the release assets or contact the maintainers through the project issues.